Granther/updog-news/IDEAS.md

 - Article can be creates by doing https://updog.news/Elon bought the moon, this means that every article must be unique

 - Generate fake AI ads lol

+- Look at popular news articles and use them for inspiration